Skip to content

 Complex integration (Multi-system data collection before process launch):

-• Zapier: Limited by linear flow, may need multiple zaps
+• Zapier: Gets messy with linear flow - you’ll need multiple zaps

 • n8n: Full control with branching, loops, and custom code